MikeMightHack/old-blog/_posts/2022-03-02-RouterSpace.md

 ## Privilege Escalation

-To escalate privileges, we will use LinPEAS.sh https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS.
+To escalate privileges, we will use [LinPEAS.sh](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS).

 To transfer the file to the victim machine, we can do it through scp: